DIRECTDataset/DIRECTFeedback/README.md

 ```
 set\tfile_id\tquestion_id\tquestion\tkey_sentence\tcorrect_answer\twrong_answer\tfeedback
 ```
-The first column indicates whether the feedback is part of the original DIRECT dataset or our augmentation DIRECT-F.
+- 'Set' column indicates whether the feedback is part of the original DIRECT dataset or our augmentation DIRECT-F.
-The second column provides a unique identifer that can be used to retrieve a reading passage using the provided JSON file `article-id_mapping.json`.
+- 'File_id' column provides a unique identifer that can be used to retrieve a reading passage using the provided JSON file `article-id_mapping.json`.
-The third and fourth column hold information on the question the student was asked to answer.
+- 'Question_id' and 'question' columns hold information on the question the student was asked to answer.
-The fifth column holds a subset of the reading passage's sentences that are relevant to the question.
+- 'Key_sentence' column holds a subset of the reading passage's sentences that are relevant to the question.
-The sixth column holds the expected/correct answer to the question.
+- 'Correct_answer' column holds the expected/correct answer to the question.
-The seventh column holds the incorrect answer provided by the student.
+- 'Wrong_answer' column holds the incorrect answer provided by the student.
-The eigth column holds feedback in the form of hints, explanations or corrections as it was provided by the tutor role.
+- 'Feedback' column holds feedback in the form of hints, explanations or corrections as it was provided by the tutor role.

 #### Data Statistics